Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/dweomercat.md

   - name: "Abjuration"
     desc: "  The dweomercat gains a +1 status bonus to AC."
   - name: "Conjuration"
     desc: "  A cloud of fog appears in a 5-foot burst centered on a corner of the dweomercat's space.
-Anything in the cloud is [[concealed|concealed]]."
+Anything in the cloud is [[rules/conditions.md#Concealed|concealed]]."
   - name: "Divination"
     desc: "  The dweomercat gains a +1 status bonus to all skill checks."
   - name: "Enchantment"